-Speedfest is a celebration of American automotive history, no wait, a full blown slice of American Pie, but in a Tesco carrier bag being carried home by a chav.
+Speedfest is a celebration of American automotive history, no wait, a full-blown slice of American Pie, but in a Tesco carrier bag being carried home by a chav.

 Over the years, I have been lucky enough to have spent time in the United States of America.
 I love it out there; it is an excellent place to spend some time.
-The last time I was there, I was taken along to a county fair, not far from Denver, Colorado.
-The fair had it all, bull riding, horse racing, livestock auctions, custom car and bike shows, monster trucks, military displays, racing car displays, a fun fair, marching bands, cheerleaders, a baseball game, a football game, a flea market, a BBQ cooking competition, beauty pageants and a WWE style wrestling ring.
+The last time I was there, I was taken along to a county fair not far from Denver, Colorado.
+The fair had it all, bull riding, horse racing, livestock auctions, custom car and bike shows, monster trucks, military displays, racing car displays, a funfair, marching bands, cheerleaders, a baseball game, a football game, a flea market, a BBQ cooking competition, beauty pageants and a WWE style wrestling ring.
 The place was packed, it had it all, but the essential thing that shone out above all of the above was the atmosphere, it was intoxicating.

-If the Speedfest organisers want to make their event a huge draw for the people of the south-east of England and beyond, they will have to do a bit more research and spend some time at one of the big county fairs in America.
+If the Speedfest organisers want to make their event a huge draw for the people of the south-east of England and beyond, they will have to do a bit more research and spend some time at big county fairs in America.
 Only then will they have a real sense of what an American themed automotive festival should be.

 The one thing that summed up the entire day for me was the 5’2″ Judge Dredd cos-player, wandering around the place with his Judge Dredd grimace supplanted upon his double chin.
-The illusion was destroyed when I asked him to say “I am the law”.
-The reply in a thick Essex accent was “Nah mate; I don’t do da voyce!”
+The illusion was destroyed when I asked him to say, “I am the law”.
+The reply in a thick Essex accent was, “Nah mate, I don’t do da voyce!”
 With that, he turned on his heel and wandered off with a dirty Star Wars Storm Trooper.

 I think that I’ll give it a year or two before I visit another American Speedfest in the UK.